jenshane/git-repo/readme.md

-this project is a demo for the git class
+this project is a demo for the git class for fubar